Siege of Cawnpore: Satichaura Ghat massacre

-On the morning of the 27 June, a large British column led by General Wheeler emerged from the entrenchment.
+On the morning of 27 June, 500 British led by General Wheeler emerged from the entrenchment.
 Nana Sahib sent a number of carts, dolis and elephants to enable the women, the children and the sick to proceed to the river banks.
-The British officers and military men were allowed to take their arms and ammunition with them, and were escorted by nearly the whole of the rebel army.
-The British reached the Satichaura Ghat by 8 AM.
+The British officers and military men were allowed to take their arms and ammunition with them and were escorted by nearly the whole of the rebel army.
+The British reached the Satichaura Ghat by 8 am.
 Nana Sahib had arranged around forty boats, belonging to a boatman called Hardev Mallah, for their departure to Allahabad.